- What exactly constitues a week’s Annual Leave?

 You have an employee who works part time flexible hours.
 Some weeks they work 30 hours over 4 days, other weeks they work 10 hours over 2 days, some weeks they don’t work.
 It just changes every week.
 You might look at their work history and figure they have worked an average of 15 hours a week and work is increasing so you are confident they will work at least 15 hours a week overall going forward for the foreseeable future.

-When Xero allocates their Annual Leave, the employee will be allocated 15hrs x 4 weeks = 60 hours.
+When Xero allocates the Annual Leave, the employee will be allocated 4 weeks, represented in Xero as 15hrs x 4 weeks = 60 hours.

 Firstly – the balance of leave hours